 As the project was implemented inside the existing the refinery premises, hence the project is considered as brownfield project.

-Benefit/Advantage of the Project: To VI
+Benefit/Advantage of the Project: To enable production of BS-VI grade HSD to comply with the Auto Fuel Policy of Govt. of India.